0xSpaceShard/starknet-devnet/page/docs/guide/json-rpc-api.md

 # JSON-RPC API

-Devnet also partially supports JSON-RPC API v0.1.0: [**specifications**](https://github.com/starkware-libs/starknet-specs/releases/tag/v0.1.0) .
+Devnet also supports JSON-RPC API v0.2.0: [specifications](https://github.com/starkware-libs/starknet-specs/releases/tag/v0.2.0) .
 It can be reached under `/rpc`.
 For an example:

 ```
 POST /rpc